How to Compare Casinos Beyond Bonus Size in 2026

 Withdrawals matter more because they show whether the casino honors legitimate winnings.
 A welcome offer can make the first deposit look attractive, but the real test begins when the player asks to cash out.

-If payouts are delayed, verification is unclear, payment rules are restrictive, or support gives vague answers, the bonus loses most of its value.
-A strong casino should make withdrawal limits, processing times, payment rules, and approval checks clear before the player deposits.
+If payouts are delayed, verification is unclear, payment rules are restrictive or support gives vague answers, the bonus loses most of its value.
+A strong casino should make withdrawal limits, processing times, payment rules and approval checks clear before the player deposits.

 How can I tell if a casino bonus is fair?

 A fair casino bonus should be easy to understand before you claim it.
-Check the wagering requirement, max bet rule, restricted games, expiry period, eligible payment methods, and whether a max cashout applies.
+Check the wagering requirement, max bet rule, restricted games, expiry period, eligible payment methods and whether a max cashout applies.

 Should I avoid casino bonuses completely?

 Not always.
 Some casino bonuses are fair and useful, especially when wagering is reasonable and the terms are clear.
-The problem is claiming bonuses automatically without understanding how they affect withdrawals.

 Why do bonus terms cause withdrawal problems?